 Together Old and Young: Practitioners Learning and Upscaling Skills

-TOY-PLUS is the natural follow-up to all the research and practice carried out during the past four years by the TOY partners.
-We identified the lack of training opportunities and adequate knowledge about intergenerational learning principles and practice as a major gap to ensure the implementation of meaningful and quality intergenerational experiences between young children and older people.
+After all the research and practice carried out between 2012 and 2016 by the TOY partners, in 2017 we moved on to the next step: sharing everything we know and learned about to help practitioners implement the TOY approach.
+TOY-PLUS was the logical next step in our TOY-programme.
+We created training opportunities and sharing knowledge about intergenerational learning principles and practice to ensure the implementation of meaningful and quality intergenerational experiences between young children and older people.

-TOY-PLUS is funded by the Erasmus Plus programme – Adult Education (KA2) and is running from 2016 to 2018.
+TOY-PLUS was funded by the Erasmus Plus programme – Adult Education (KA2) and run from 2016 to 2018.

-Participants in TOY-PLUS are ECEC and Social Care practitioners and community development workers from 5 countries: Italy, Ireland, Slovenia, Spain and the UK.
-They will participate in a multi-faceted training and education experience (2018) which will incorporate workshops, international training involving study visits, joint reflection and exchange of good practice in IGL, piloting of a massive open online course (MOOC) and creating a peer learning community for IGL.
+The training and education experience was initially designed for our TOY PLUS partners; ECEC and Social Care practitioners and community development workers from 5 countries: Italy, Ireland, Slovenia, Spain and the UK.
+They participated in a multi-faceted training and education experience (2018) which incorporated workshops, international training involving study visits, joint reflection and exchange of good practice in IGL, piloting of a massive open online course (MOOC) and creating a peer learning community for IGL.

-TOY-PLUS will develop a handbook for trainers with guidelines on how to use a combined teaching and learning approach which involves both online learning and face-to-face workshops.
-Read more...
+TOY-PLUS developed a handbook for tutors and course developers with guidelines on how to use a combined teaching and learning approach which involves both online learning and face-to-face workshops.

-TOY-PLUS will launch an intergenerational quality assessment tool (TOY Quality Stamp) with agreed dimensions of quality for local authorities and educational and care services.
-Read more...
+TOY-PLUS launched an intergenerational quality assessment tool (TOY for Quality Programme) with agreed dimensions of quality for educational and care services.

 The project is coordinated by International Child Development Initiatives – ICDI (Netherlands).